teamghsoftware/ANON_TAB/README.md

 Likely yes.
 Unless you can bypass both of [_DOMPurify_](https://github.com/cure53/DOMPurify) and the restricted content security policy in place (plus a few more little restrictions).

 ## Notes:
-* Users of the µBlock browser extension (or uBlock Origin) should consider adding `ananontab.resource-scheme` to their whitelist.
+* Users of the µBlock browser extension (or uBlock Origin) are advised to add `ananontab.resource-scheme` to their whitelist.

 ## What do people say about it?
 Go check [the reviews](https://addons.mozilla.org/en-US/firefox/addon/anontab/reviews/).